jianhua3296/GEO-Project/README.md

 # GEO-Project

-This is a simple react-native project that loads a web viwe of a globe from http://examples.webglearth.com/examples/helloworld.html.
+This is a simple react-native project that loads a web view of a globe from http://examples.webglearth.com/examples/helloworld.html.